minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-kongs-in-cups.md

   thumb:
 ---

+If food dispensing toys are too easy for your dog, you can make some of them more difficult by combining them with other objects.

 First I put a small handfull of kibbles in a plastic cup.
 Then I put some kibbles in the Kong Genius Leo toy and then I pushed the toy in the cup.

 It took Miki about four minutes to get all the kibbles out.